xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 A CRDT is correct/consistent if two users see the same state whenever they have received the same messages, even if they received concurrent messages in different orders.

-Normally, CRDT correctness requires a mathematical proof---either that concurrent operations commute ([Other Approach 1](TODO)) or that the CRDT is a function of its causally-ordered operation history ([Other Approach 2](TODO)).
+Normally, CRDT correctness requires a mathematical proof---either that concurrent operations commute ([Other Approach 1](#other-approach-1)) or that the CRDT is a function of its causally-ordered operation history ([Other Approach 2](#other-approach-2)).
 For the CRDTs in this blog post, their correctness will be obvious enough in either model that I won't bother giving explicit proofs.

 ## Semantics vs Implementation

 I'll describe most CRDTs in terms of an implementation, because I find implementations easier to explain.
 However, my real goal is to describe their semantics: what happens when users perform various operations, possibly concurrently.
 If you can find alternate implementations that have the same behavior but are more efficient, then by all means, use those instead.

-> For example, using the techniques in this post, you would model a counter CRDT (TODO: use case?) as a set of "increment" operations, where the state is the size of the set.
-You can optimize this by instead just storing the current value, incrementing it each time you receive an "increment" message.
+> For example, suppose your app counts the number of passengers boarding a train, as a collaboration between conductors at different entrances.
+Using the techniques in this post, you would model the counter using a set of "increment" operations (one per passenger), where the counter value is the size of the set.
+An optimized implementation would instead just store the current count, incrementing it each time you receive an "increment" operation.

 My advice for designing optimized CRDTs is:
 - First, design a simple, unoptimized CRDT that has the best possible semantics, using the techniques in this blog post.
 - Then, if needed, make an optimized implementation and prove (or verify through testing) that it is equivalent to the unoptimized CRDT.

-If you try to make an optimized implementation from scratch, you risk running into [Other Approach 1](TODO)'s pitfalls, or making a CRDT with confusing behavior.
+If you try to make an optimized implementation from scratch, you risk running into [Other Approach 1](#other-approach-1)'s pitfalls, or making a CRDT with confusing behavior.
 (TODO: ref JSON todo-list figure, Riak observed-resets, semidirect---I'm guilty of this too?).

 # Basic Designs